Tohskcid/Measuring-Treatment-Effects-with-Causal-Machine-Learning-Techniques----Final-Project/README.md

 * __Team Members__: Team Members: 李信哲(B08607043), 陳毓文(R13B44010)
 * __Data Source__: "Telco customer churn: IBM dataset" from [Kaggle](https://www.kaggle.com/datasets/yeanzc/telco-customer-churn-ibm-dataset).
-* __Abstract__: Our purpose and motivations are to consider this data set as a real-world business problem.
+* __Abstract__: Our purpose and motivations are to consider this dataset as a real-world business problem.
 We used Telco customer churn dataset to achieve two main goals: 1.
-Churn Prediction Models  2.
+Best churn prediction models  2.
 Strategies to retain customers., which we beleived are the most important isusses for Telcos.

   In the first part, we demonstrate a good prediction performance after feature engineering compared to baseline models.